 The members of the Nobel family and founders of NST have, with great concern, been observing the devastation of the world’s vital, natural and non-renewable resources.
 This over-consumption has led to an increase in global temperatures and pollution of land, food, water and air.
-The founders believe that the economic and social health of civilisation will, to a large extent, depend on the availability of renewable energy and a sustainable approach provided in agriculture, forestry, industrial manufacturing and water reclamation.
+The founders believe that the economic and social health of civilization will, to a large extent, depend on the availability of renewable energy and a sustainable approach provided in agriculture, forestry, industrial manufacturing and water reclamation.
 This will require substantial intellectual and financial efforts.
 It is the aim of NST to assist with this process.

 The mission of the Nobel Sustainability Trust is therefore to promote a sustainable economic growth that preserves and ultimately enhances the living systems on the planet, create opportunities for people and harness human ingenuity in support for a prosperous common future.